 For one reason or another, putting peanut butter on a dog’s nose is incredibly popular.
 Maybe it’s because of how cute a dog looks trying to lick it off, or because you know how much they enjoy it.
-Most dog owners have given their dog peanut butter at one point.
+Most dog owners have given peanut butter to their dog at one point.
 It can be put inside certain dog toys, on treats, on their nose, or on a spoon for your dog to enjoy!
-But can dogs eat peanut butter safely?
-Is it healthy?
+But is peanut butter safe?
+Is it healthy for dogs?
 Can you give them too much?

 Well, there are a few things you should know before giving your dog another helping of peanut butter.